iannisproto/portfolio/compositions.md

 				<header class="major">
 					<h3>Lullabies</h3>
 				</header>
 				<p>Our very first compositions in class were done using MuseScore 4.
-Our task was to create four simple melodies using a simple 8-bar form and a structure we decided in class.</p>
+Our task was to create four simple melodies in G major using a simple 8-bar form and a structure we decided in class.</p>
 				<ul class="actions">
 					<li><a href="lullabies.html" class="button">View scores</a></li>
 				</ul>